 - For individual HMO health plans, have you received an adverse decision on a complaint?
 For group HMO health plans, have you received an adverse decision on an appeal of a complaint decision?

 If the matter is ineligible due to the Department of Health's clear regulatory authority and no factual disputes, the Department of Health will proceed with any necessary investigation and enforcement with priority attention.
 You will be notified of the potential enforcement action and will be told that your fee may be either returned or held while enforcement action continues.
 If enforcement does not prove possible, the matter will be submitted to the independent review organization for external review.

 If the requestor is not enrolled in a fully insured plan issued by a state licensed health plan company or has not exhausted the internal complaint and/or appeal process, the request will be ruled ineligible and the fee will be returned.

 Q. How do I know if my case is appropriate for External Review?

-A. If the request for external review is not accepted, the Department of Health or the independent review organization will contact you (the enrollee) and the health plan within two business days of receipt of your request application.
+A. If the request for external review is not accepted, the Department of Health or the independent review organization will contact you (the enrollee) and the HMO within two business days of receipt of your request application.